The Cinema of Mika Kaurismäki (Book)

 Transvergent Cinescapes, Emergent Identities

 Finnish director Mika Kaurismäki’s films challenge the boundaries of nations, genre formations, art and popular culture and fiction and documentary.
-Synthesizing concepts from a range of thematic frameworks, including transnationalism, eco-philosophy, architectural theory and cartography, this book provides an interdisciplinary reading of Kaurismäki’s body of work.
+Synthesizing concepts from thematic frameworks, including transnationalism, eco-philosophy, architectural theory and cartography, this book provides an interdisciplinary reading of Kaurismäki’s work.

 Mika Kaurismäki’s films challenge many boundaries – national societies, genre formations, art/popular culture, fiction/documentary, humanity/nature and problematic distinctions between different zones of development.
 Synthesizing concepts from a range of thematic frameworks – e.g. auteurism, eco-philosophy, genre, cartography, cineaste networks, global reception, distribution and exhibition practices, and the potential of postnationalism – this book provides an interdisciplinary reading of Kaurismäki’s cinema.
 The notion of 'transvergence' – thinking in heterogeneous and polyphonal terms – emerges as an analytical method for exploring the power of these films.
 Through this method, the book encourages a rethinking of transnational cinema studies in relation to many oft-debated notions such as Finnish culture, European identity, cosmopolitanism and globalization.